 We divide our mountaineering gaiters into two categories: expedition and alpine.

 Our expedition gaiters are our toughest mountaineering gaiters, built sturdy to withstand harsh conditions and long mountaineering trips.
-The newest addition to the expedition gaiter team are the X-Gaiters—a fresh take on the very first product Outdoor Research ever produced.
+The newest addition to the expedition gaiter team is the X-Gaiter—a fresh take on the very first product Outdoor Research ever produced.
 These are our warmest gaiters, and feature a streamlined, low-bulk design that's compatible with both mountaineering boots and ski touring boots.
 The X-Gaiter uses PrimaLoft® Aerogel insulation to cover the toes and entire lower half of boot, extending the range of your three-season mountaineering boots.

 The Expedition Crocodiles™ are made with waterproof and breathable three-layer GORE-TEX® to combat the snow, rain and cold climates of mountaineering, these gaiters also have tear-resistant Cordura® strategically placed on this inside of the leg to prevent snags and rips from wearing crampons.
 They also have a larger circumference to fit over insulated pants and mountaineering boots.